sergiog23/academic-kickstart/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "sergiog0698@gmail.com"
 ---
 Sergio Guerrero is a passionate Computer Science Senior at The University of Texas at Arlington expecting to  graduate Spring 2020.
 Interests include iOS Development and Cyber Security.
+I also enjoy playing chess and making YouTube videos.